Skip to end of metadata

 This is a way to keep the settings even after restarting the OS.

-• CPU clock speed is fixed as maximum
+• The CPU clock speed is fixed to the maximum.

 RemoveIPC